lqyjasonlee/lqyjasonlee.github.io/_pages/about.md

 **Welcome!**

-I am an assistant professor in Economics at HKU Business School.
+I am an assistant professor of Economics at HKU Business School.
 Proior to this, I obtained a Ph.D. in Economics from Singapore Management University in 2024.
 My research interests are in econometric theory, with a specialization in financial econometrics.